 Adoption matching services can only be provided by incorporated foundations and public/private institutes for the placement and education of children and youth (hereinafter referred to as an adoption matching service agency) subject to the approval of the authorized agency.

 An adoption matching service agency shall evaluate and arrange for the adopter and children and youth to live with or contact each other gradually in advance.

-- The interviewer referred to in Paragraph 1 of the previous article will assess the necessity of adoption and offer assistance; if found that adoption is not necessary, the interviewer will propose to the court not to confirm the adoption.
+- The interviewer referred to in Subparagraph 1 of the preceding paragraph shall assess the necessity of adoption and offer assistance as needed.
+If adoption is found to be unnecessary, the interviewer shall propose to the court not approving the adoption.

 - The adopter or interested party for the adoption may also present the relevant information or evidence for the court’s reference.

 If parents have different opinions about the adoption of children and youth, or either parent’s whereabouts is unknown, one of the parents may still make an appeal for approval in court.
 The court shall approve the adoption if considering it to be in the best interests of the children and youth in question.